haskell-distributed/distributed-process/documentation.md

     Transport Implementation     : Network.Transport.*

-An application is built using the primitives provided by the Cloud Haskell layer, provided by `Control.Distributed.Process` module, which provides abstractions such as nodes and processes.
+An application is built using the primitives provided by the Cloud Haskell layer, provided by the `Control.Distributed.Process` module, which defines abstractions such as nodes and processes.

 The application also depends on a Cloud Haskell Backend, which provides functions to allow the initialisation of the transport layer